DJ-Meyers/codehs-philosophy/README.md

 Run `npm start https://en.wikipedia.org/wiki/Valid_Wikipedia_Url` in your terminal.

-Alternatively, you can run `npm run test` to see the output of the tests.
+Alternatively, you can run `npm run test` to see the output of the tests or `npm run random` to test the script on a random Wikipedia article.

 ## Technical Details